MindscapeHQ/raygun4flutter/README.md

 Flutter supports code obfuscation with the `--obfuscate` parameter, this option generates symbol files that can be used to decode the obfuscated stack traces, as described in the section [Obfuscate Dart code](https://docs.flutter.dev/deployment/obfuscate) from the Flutter SDK.

-Note that Flutter Web uses sourcemaps instead, which is described in the next section.
+Note that Flutter Web uses sourcemaps instead, which are described in the next section.

+### Using Flutter mobile/native symbols within Raygun

+To decode obfuscated Flutter stacktraces within Raygun, you can take advantage of our Flutter Symbols center, located within the Application Settings section of you app.
+From there, add the version number of your symbols and upload the particular file.

+The file name should follow the following convention - `app.{platform}-{architecture}.symbols`

+The version is required to match with the `version` located in the crash report.
+In order to ensure we process your intended crash reports.

+To set the `version`, you can add the version during the initialization (`Raygun.init`) or calling `.setVersion()` where it is avaliable.
+More information can be find in the [Setup and usage section](https://github.com/MindscapeHQ/raygun4flutter?tab=readme-ov-file#setup-and-usage)

+Once the symbols have been uploaded, incoming crash reports will be decoded.
+To symbolicate crash reports that were existing before uploading the symbols to the symbols center, head to the crash report of the identified de-symbolicated crash and scroll fown to the 'Error instance command section.
+Hit the 'Reprocess' button to start the decoding of the crash report which will eventually show the symbolicated stack trace.

+### Manual processing

-To decode obfuscated Flutter stacktraces with Raygun, you will have to copy the stacktrace into a file and run the `flutter symbolize` command manually.
-In the future, Raygun aims to support this functionality directly in the website.
+To decode obfuscated Flutter stacktraces with Raygun manually, you will have to copy the stacktrace into a file and run the `flutter symbolize` command on your local system.

 For example, a file named `stack.txt`.
 It will look similar to this: